gjf2a/bare_metal_modulo/README.md

 they require their integer type to implement the `Copy` trait.

 # Updates
+* **0.11.0**:
+  * Changed signature of the Chinese remainder solver to take ownership of the iterator upon which it operates.
 * **0.10.0**:
   * Now implements `PartialOrd` with reference to generic integers.
 * **0.9.0**: